Louisiana Medicare Advantage Plans Explained

 The advantages of Medicare Advantage (MA) health plans are found in what they can cover that Original Medicare cannot.
-Specifically, the MA plans (aka, Part C) available in Louisiana can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
+Specifically, the MA plans (aka, Part C of Medicare) available in Louisiana can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
 In contrast, Original Medicare only covers major medical healthcare services.
-To join an MA plan you must first be enrolled in both Medicare Part A and Part B.
+To join a plan you must first be enrolled in both Medicare Part A and Medicare Part B.

 The Pros and Cons of Louisiana Medicare Advantage Plans vs Original Medicare

 - There are eligibility requirements with Medicare Advantage plans.
-For example, you must have both Medicare Part A and Medicare Part B to join, and you cannot have end-stage renal disease (ESRD) or one of a handful of other diseases.
+For example, you must have both Medicare Part A and Medicare Part B to join, and you cannot have End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
+People with ESRD are eligible for Medicare coverage regardless of age....
+(ESRD) or one of a handful of other diseases.

 We're frequently asked: